 amounts which the Commonwealth is obliged to pay to the Operator under this Agreement;

-liquidated damages to which the Operator is entitled under a Construction Contract or a contract for the operation and/or maintenance of the Facility (except to the extent those liquidated damages compensate for loss of revenue and/or profit); and
+damages to which the Operator is entitled under a Construction Contract or a contract for the operation and/or maintenance of the Facility (except to the extent those damages compensate for loss of revenue and/or profit); and

-amounts to which the Operator is entitled under or in connection with an insurance policy (other than an insurance policy which compensates for loss of revenue and/or profit).
+amounts to which the Operator is entitled under or in connection with an insurance policy (other than amounts which compensate for loss of revenue and/or profit).

 Operations Period means the period commencing on the day after COD and ending on the Expiry Date.